-Abstract: - This research is to use fuzzy controller to eliminate hysteresis effect of a force actuator for a Scanning Probe Microscope (SPM).
+Abstract: - This research is to use a Proportion and Integration (PI) as well as a Proportion and Derivative (PD) type of fuzzy controllers to reduce the hysteresis effect of a force actuator for a Scanning Probe Microscope (SPM).
 This improvement has been verified by MATLAB simulation and practical implementation to reduce the hysteresis effect of the force actuator.
-Comparisons with two previous designs with and without Linear Velocity Transducer (LVT) for inner-loop feedback compensation are also made.
-Thus the new system design is cheaper and valuable.
+Comparisons with the previous designs with and without Linear Velocity Transducer (LVT) for inner-loop feedback compensation are also made.
+Thus the new design is cheaper and valuable.

-Key-Words: - SPM, LVT, LVDT, Fuzzy controller, PI compensator, Force actuator, Hysteresis effect
+Key-Words: - PI type fuzzy controller, PD type fuzzy controller, SPM, Force actuator, Hysteresis effect